lundstroem/snibbetracker/res/readme.txt

 tempo - open tempo editor.
 visual - visualiser.
 credits - show credits.
+wavetable - connect a channel to lane 0-6 to combine waves together at different speeds. (see effect 9). cust wave - create custom waveform for the "cust" wave.

 changelog
 ----------------
+build 16 - 2015-06-22 09.28
+- added wavetable editor
+- added custom wave editor.
+- changed activate key 'a' to enter key instead to be able to input 0-F in tempo and wavetable view.
+- transpose halfnotes with +/- in track view, also works with selections. (hold modifier for octaves).

 build 15 - 2015-06-11 14.58
 - tempo editor.
 - improved preview: amplitude ramp, sustain (with third envelope node > 0), instrument effects added to preview.